 Manchester Health Who's Who

-For everyone who would like help with navigating the Manchester health and care system, there is a who's who attached below (updated July 2019).
+For everyone who would like help with navigating the Manchester health and care system, there is a who's who to help.
 Thanks to MHCC for sharing this with us.

 Primary Care Networks

 The Primary Care Networks are part of the NHS Long Term Plan and their aim is to connect general practices locally so they can work together.
 They will cover a local population of around 30,000 to 50,000 patients.
 This generally already happens in Manchester with the GP Federations and the Neighbourhood Partnerships that work alongside the Integrated Neighbourhood Teams, but Primary Care Networks put a more formal structure around this way of working.